Circumnavigation of Iceland 2021

 The seabirds far exceed the number of inhabitants on Grímsey, and bird cries can be heard 24 hours a day over the bright Arctic summer.
 Up to 36 different species breed on the island and have their nests on the rocks.
 One of Iceland's largest tern colonies is here, and it is said that the runway must be cleared for terns before the aircraft can land.

-We’ll make landing by Zodiacs during the afternoon to experience the local life and explore the island's bird life.
+We’ll make landing by Zodiacs during the morning to experience the local life and explore the island's bird life.

 Akureyri, Lake Mývatn and Godafoss (optional excursion)